 Does your bathroom fit your lifestyle?
-Maybe you live a fast-paced lifestyle in which you never have time for more than a quick shower in the morning.
-Perhaps you like a long leisurely soak in a jacuzzi tub at night.
-Either way, how you remodel your bathroom reflects both your aesthetic taste and your lifestyle, and all of this impacts your budget and price range.
+Maybe you live a fast-paced lifestyle where you never have time for more than a quick shower in the morning.
+Perhaps you like a long, leisurely, relaxing soak in a jacuzzi tub at night.
+Either way, how you plan to design the bathroom reflects both your aesthetic taste and lifestyle, and all of this impacts your costs and price range for accessories.

-Approach your contractor with many examples of your bath ideas, including pictures from home decor magazines, links to bathroom design ideas on the web and paint chips from the hardware store.
-The more information a contractor has ahead of time, the more your bath remodel will turn out exactly how you want it.
+Approach your contractor with many examples of your remodel ideas, including pictures from home decor magazines, links to bathroom design ideas on the web and paint chips from the hardware store.
+The more information a contractor has ahead of time, the more your bath remodel ideas will turn out exactly how you want it.

 However, if you want to stay close within your budget, there is the option to buy accessories like sinks, toilets, countertop materials, cabinets and different lighting options at home improvement stores.
 They have a variety of options when it comes to items like bath lighting, toilets, sinks, vanities and cabinetry because they come straight from different manufacturers.
 Of course, you might leave the selection to your general contractor if you're uncertain about buying what fits best within your budget and design.
 Contractors often also have wider access to bath remodel accessories because of their personal relationships with manufacturers.
 This also means they could buy them for better prices than at a home improvement store.

 An experienced contractor should be able to give you a written schedule and list of the construction tasks they are going to perform and what their deadlines are for the completion of each task.
 This helps prevent disagreements along the way and gives you clear expectations about how long the project should take to complete when remodeling a bathroom.